 Housing Minister Dominic Raab MP last week announced additional measures aimed at addressing a shortage of housing in rural communities.

-Mark, a solicitor with the Town & Country Planning Team at FBC Manby Bowdler, said under existing Permitted Development regulations, only three dwellings can be created from the conversion of agricultural buildings, with a 450 sq m limit on the total floor space.
+Suzanne, an Associate with the Town & Country Planning Team at FBC Manby Bowdler, said under existing Permitted Development regulations, only three dwellings can be created from the conversion of agricultural buildings, with a 450 sq m limit on the total floor space.

 “However the changes to be introduced on April 6 will allow the creation of up to three larger dwellings within a maximum overall floor space of 465 square metres; or the creation of up to five smaller dwellings each no larger than 100 square metres, or a mixture of both, with a maximum of 5 dwellings, of which no more than 3 may be larger dwellings.